shakfu/py-js/README.md

 [![py-js py.maxhelp](./media/py-maxhelp.png)](patchers/py_test_anything.maxpat)

-{{< pagebreak >}}

 ## Overview

 This project started out as an attempt (during a covid-19 lockdown) to develop a basic python3 external for Max/MSP.
 It then evolved into an umbrella project for exploring different ways of using python3 in Max/MSP.

-Along the way, a number of externals have been developed for use in a live Max environment:
+Along the way, a number of externals have been developed for use in a live Max environment (click on the links to see more detailed documentation):

 **Python3 Externals:**